Blockwise Gluings And Amalgamation Failures in Integral Residuated Lattices: Preliminaries

-We call the semilinear commutative variety $\mathsf{SemCRL}$, and its integral subvariety $\mathsf{SemCIRL}$.
-The subvariety of prelinear $\mathsf{FL_{ew}}$-algebras is usually called $\vv{MTL}$ since it is the equivalent algebraic semantics of Esteva and Godo's {\em monoidal t-norm based logic} MTL \cite{EstevaGodo2001}.
-A most relevant subvariety of $\vv{MTL}$ is the variety of BL-algebras $\vv{BL}$, which is the equivalent algebraic semantics of H\'ajek's Basic Logic \cite{Hajek98}, and is axiomatized relative to $\vv{MTL}$ by the divisibility identity:
+We call the variety of semilinear commutative residuated lattices $\vv{SemCRL}$ and the subvariety of those satisfying also integrality $\vv{SemCIRL}$.
+In particular the subvariety of prelinear $\vv {FL_{ew}}$-algebras is called $\vv{MTL}$ since it is the equivalent algebraic semantics of the \emph{monoidal t-norm based logic}, MTL for short, introduced by Esteva and Godo \cite{EstevaGodo2001}.

+A relevant subvariety of $\vv{MTL}$ is the variety of BL-algebras, the equivalent algebraic semantics of H\'ajek's Basic Logic \cite{Hajek98}, which is axiomatized with respect to $\vv{MTL}$ by the divisibility identity:

-One can read the previous equation as yielding the following condition in a chain $\alg A$: if $a \leq b$ there are $c, d \in A$ with $a = cb = bd$.
-The variety of $0$-free subreducts of BL-algebras is the variety of basic hoops, and it corresponds to divisible semilinear CIRLs.
-The most well-known subvarieties of BL-algebras are MV-algebras, G\"odel algebras, and product algebras, which are the equivalent algebraic semantics of, respectively, infinite-valued \L ukasiewicz logic, G\"odel-Dummett logic, and product logic.
-In particular, MV-algebras are BL-algebras satisfying {\em involution}:
+The previous equation is equivalent to the following condition in chains: given a chain $\alg A$, if $a \leq b$ there are $c,d \in A$ such that $a=cb=bd$.
+The variety of the $0$-free subreducts of BL-algebras is the variety of \emph{basic hoops} and it corresponds to divisible, semilinear CIRLs.
+Among the most well known subvarieties of BL-algebras one finds \emph{MV-algebras} and {\em G\"odel algebras}, which are the equivalent algebraic semantics of, respectively, \L ukasiewicz infinite-valued logic and G\"odel-Dummett logic (which is the intermediate logic complete with respect to totally ordered Heyting algebras).
+MV-algebras are BL-algebras satisfying \emph{involution}: